-Chris lives in Seattle, Washington with his wife Jacqueline.
-When he isn’t working on software, he can be found enjoying the outdoors, hiking, bicycling and traveling.
+Chris lives in the Seattle, WA, area and when he isn’t working on software, he can be found enjoying the outdoors, hiking, bicycling and traveling.

 MerlinX is a fifth generation product, the result of 20 years of lessons learned in the handling of digital objects.
 One specific goal for MerlinX was extreme flexibility for the end user: to empower them to make MerlinX look and feel exactly the way they want to get their job done in the best possible way.
 That means it has to be modular, and so easy to configure by expanding and shrinking parts of the screen until you have it just the way you like to work.
 Another goal was to be sure to maintain Merlin’s legendary extreme speed so the user is never kept waiting.
 We also wanted to make it easy and obvious to use for new users, while keeping all the capabilities to make a power user smile.
 Another major goal was to not just be a DAM, but to be a true workflow tool: able to support people in smoothly putting their digital objects to use without requiring lots of extra steps.